Though often considered inflexible, the ketogenic diet has many different variations.

 There is no standard set of rules for a cyclical ketogenic diet.

 However, anyone wanting to start it should follow a standard ketogenic diet 5–6 days per week, adding 1–2 days of higher carb intake.

-During standard ketogenic days, it’s important to consume fewer than 50 grams of carbs per day.
+During standard ketogenic days, it’s important to consume 20-50 grams of carbs per day.